-Evaluation: Gredell Engineering conducted an evaluation of the placement above the uppermost aquifer for the Bottom Ash Pond.
-The Bottom Ash Pond Groundwater Monitoring System consists of five wells, designated MW-3, MW-4, MW-5, MW-6, and MW-8 (Appendix A - Figure 2).
-MW-3 thru MW-6 were installed in April 2016 whereas MW-8 was installed in April 2017.
+Evaluation: Gredell Engineering conducted an evaluation of the placement above the uppermost aguifer for the Fly Ash Pond.
+The Fly Ash Pond Groundwater Monitoring System consists of five wells, designated MW-1, MW-2, MW-3, MW-7, and MW-9 (Appendix A - Figure 2).
+MW-1 thru MW-3 were installed in April 2016.
+MW-7 was installed in April 2017 and MW-9 was installed in November 2017.
 Routine groundwater level measurements have been taken from these wells since installation.
-A summary of the static water levels from the uppermost aquifer for each well is depicted on the hydrograph presented in Appendix A as Figure 3.
-It shows the relationship between the recorded groundwater measurements in each well and the base of the CCR Unit.
-For most of the two-year monitoring period, a five-foot vertical separation is maintained between the uppermost aquifer and the base of the CCR unit.
-However, during each of the three Spring seasons depicted on the hydrograph (2016, 2017, and 2018), groundwater levels in the two upgradient wells (MW-3 and MW-6) rise above the five-foot standard, with peak water levels rising to within approximately four feet of the base of the CCR unit.
-The estimated duration of these short-term seasonal cycles is between two and three months.
-The seasonal cycles of the recorded water levels represent a consistent pattern that is believed to be representative of future seasonal cycles.
+A summary of the static water levels for the uppermost aquifer from each well is depicted on the hydrographs presented in Appendix A - Figure 3.
+The hydrographs show the relationship between the recorded groundwater measurements in each well and the base of the CCR Unit.
+For much of the monitoring period, a five-foot vertical separation is maintained between the uppermost aquifer and the base of the CCR unit.
+However, during each of the Spring seasons depicted on the hydrograph, groundwater levels in at least one well rise to within fivefoot of the unit base, with peak water levels rising to within approximately two-and-a-half feet of the base of the CCR unit.
+The typical duration of these seasonal cycles is approximately four months.
+The cycle duration was extended in 2019 as a result of non-typical (high) precipitation.
+The seasonal cycles shown by the recorded water levels represent a consistent pattern that is believed to be representative of future seasonal cycles.

-The seasonal high water table portrayed on Figure 4 (Appendix A) is a summary of the data collected in May 2016, which represents the highest recorded groundwater levels for the uppermost aquifer.
-It demonstrates the extent to which groundwater in the uppermost aquifer has risen above the five-foot standard in the last three years of routine monitoring.
+The seasonal high water table portrayed on Appendix A - Figure 4 is a summary of the data collected on May 14, 2019, which represents the highest recorded groundwater levels for the uppermost aquifer.
+It illustrates the maximum extent to which groundwater in the uppermost aquifer has risen during the past four years routine monitoring has been conducted at the site.

-Based on the data presented and in accordance with §257.60(a) Placement Above the Uppermost Aquifer, it is concluded that there will not be an intermittent, recurring, or sustained hydraulic connection between any portion of the CCR unit and the uppermost aquifer due to normal fluctuations in groundwater elevations, including the seasonal high water table.
+Based on the data presented and in accordance with §257.60(a), Placement Above the Uppermost Aquifer, it is concluded that there will not be an intermittent, recurring, or sustained hydraulic connection between any portion of the CCR unit and the uppermost aquifer due to normal fluctuations in groundwater elevations, including the seasonal high water table.